-High chairs are a rarity in Bangkok, so you’ll need a portable booster seat to get you through meal times.
-I learnt this the hard way when I had to hold in wriggling baby in one arm and shovel food into my mouth at lightning speed with the other.
+High chairs are a rarity in Bangkok, so you’ll need a portable booster seat to get you through mealtimes.
+I learnt this the hard way when I had to hold my wriggling baby in one arm and shovel food into my mouth at lightning speed with the other.

 After some prying, a local friend was kind enough to let me in on some cultural insight: Thai babies are home-bound for most of their infant life to prevent them from catching illnesses.

 If that piece of info has triggered the little hypochondriac within you, you can take comfort in knowing that Ellie has been through the most congested parts of the city with not so much as a cough.

 Life-saving mom tip #3: Bring an electric lunch box to cook your own baby meals

 Purees are readily available in supermarkets and petrol stations all over.
 But if you’re a gungho Millennial mom heading boldly down the Baby-Led Weaning path, you might want to consider bringing along an electric lunch box (ELB) to whip up some nutritious cooked meals for bub.